 The income approach is based upon the following:

-short-run forecasts and models where data has not yet been collected or is not yet available
+- short-run forecasts and models where data have not yet been collected or are not yet available

 How we process the data